 - A. Use cursive and dark blue or black ink for all assignments unless the teacher indicates otherwise.
-All assignments are to be neat and clean. - B. Use a straight edge when underlining is required. - C. Mark out errors with a single straight line then correct them.
+All assignments are to be neat and clean. - B. Use a straight edge when underlining or creating tables and charts. - C. Mark out errors with a single straight line then correct them.
 White-out must be approved by the individual teacher. - D. Correct or recopy assignments, when necessary, before filing them into the notebook.